RudyB24/Fun_with_Arduino/Demo_Box.md

 **BEWARE: If servo.h is included, then analogWrite() does not work anymore for pins 9,10 !**

 The Demo_Box.ino file contains examples of code snippets that are common in many applications.

-The choice that was made is to read all theh toggle switch- and pushbutton inputs every loop() cycle and store their values in the sw[] and pb[] arrays.
-- Debounce an input.
-Used here with the toggle switches
+**Read toggle switch inputs.**
+They are read every loop() cycle and stored in the sw[i] array.
+Also a state change of the switches, from 0 -> 1 or from 1 -> 0, is stored in the sw_state[i] array for the duration of one cycle.
+This can be used to do something just once, only when the switch state has changed.

+**Debounce an input.**
+The toggle switches are debounced, they only schange state after a DEBOUNCE time in ms.